 Go to your settings.

-You'll receive a confirmation message at the top of the screen and your test workspace ID (App ID) will be displayed next to the 'Test Version' check box that you selected, as shown below.
+You'll receive a confirmation message at the top of the screen and your test workspace ID (App ID) will be displayed next to the 'Test Workspace' check box that you selected, as shown below.

 Make sure to add the Intercom snippet to your non-prod environment.
 When you do, your test workspace will inherit the messaging abilities of your production workspace in Intercom but it will have its own workspace id (app ID), to keep data separate.
 You need to make sure to update your intercomSettings so that the app_id field has the correct value based on the environment that your site/app is running in.
 If you're using identity verification, you'll need to go into your setup guide to get the new API secret for your test workspace.
-Similarly, you'll need to grab a test specific access token.

 And... you're done!